Varad2305/Time-Series-Anomaly-Detection/README.md

 For example, if you want to reproduce the results of LSTMED on the realAdExchange dataset, the command would be :

 `python3 baselines.py ./NAB/data/readAdExchange/ LSTMED`

+The results will be written in a file by the name : `baseline_results.csv`

+## Reproducing model results